dart-lang/site-www/src/_guides/language/effective-dart/usage_migrated.md

 {% include linter-rule.html rule="avoid_relative_lib_imports" %}

-Dart supports `package:` imports to let you access the libraries inside a package's `lib` directory regardless of whether the package is physically stored on your computer.
+A `package:` import lets you access a library inside a package's `lib` directory without having to worry about where the package is stored on your computer.
-This can lead to a very confusing situation if you have a `package:` import of a library and another import that physically traverses into that same package's `lib` directory.
+For this to work, you cannot have imports that require the `lib` to be in some location on disc relative to other files.
+In other words, a relative import path in a file inside `lib` can't reach out and access a file outside of the `lib` directory, and a library outside of `lib` can't use a relative path to reach into the `lib` directory.
+Doing either leads to confusing errors and broken programs.

 For example, say your directory structure looks like this: